MathisAudureau/MathisAudureau/README.md

 # 🔩 The languages I use
 ・ [HTML](https://developer.mozilla.org/fr/docs/Web/HTML) (Is a markup language used to structure and give meaning to web content)
 ・ [CSS](https://developer.mozilla.org/fr/docs/Web/CSS) (Is a style rule language used to format HTML content)
-・ [JavaScript](https://developer.mozilla.org/fr/docs/Web/Javascript) (Is a programming language that allows you to create dynamically updated content, control multimedia content, animate images)
+・ [JavaScript](https://developer.mozilla.org/fr/docs/Web/Javascript) (Is a programming that allows you to create dynamically updated content, control multimedia content, animate images)
 ・ [TypeScript](https://www.typescriptlang.org/) (Is a language that is supposed to improve JavaScript and make it more secure)

 # 📋 The framework I use